Jump to product information

 • Transparency: Slightly transparent for an airy, elegant effect

-• Feel: Feather-light, soft, grippy; reacts elastically to movement
+• Feel: Feather-light, soft, grippy; responds elastically to movement

-• Edges: Neatly finished, dimensionally stable, does not fray.
+• Edges: Neatly finished, shape-stable, does not fray

-• Use: Folk and wedding dances (Vallja, Darsma), cultural events, clubs, stages
+• Use: Folk & wedding dances (Vallja, Darsma), cultural events, clubs, stages

-• Special feature: Gold lines reflect light softly – ideal for stage & video
+• Special feature: Gold lines gently reflect light – ideal for stage & video

 • Unisex: Suitable for both female and male dancers

-• Portability: Compactly foldable; fits in small bags, costume bags & cases
+• Portability: Compactly foldable; fits in small bags, costume pouches & cases

 🎁 Ideal for